mattfishburn/fastq/README.md

 return zero, and just use ++countFromKmer[sub] instead of checking if the key exists along with inserting it if it doesn't (lines 80 - 86).
 This would save a hash and a lookup.
 After that, I would probably multithread the problem using a dataflow model with a single producer consumer.
-Another performance enhancement would be to improve the substring pulls.
+Other performance enhancement would be to improve the substring pulls, improving the hash speed, trying a better hash_map, and more multi-threading like a mapReduce algorithm.

 # Approach